 The headquarters for Simon’s Agency is located in Liverpool, NY, with a satellite office in Spotswood, NJ.
 According to the BBB, Simon’s was founded in 1966 and incorporated in 2001.
 BBB opened its file about a year after incorporation.
 According to Buzzfile, Simon’s has been operating for 16 years and has an annual revenue of $150,000.

-The Simon’s Agency website claims a 50-year history of success in the collections industry.
+According to the Better Business Bureau (BBB), the Simon’s Agency is a legitimate collection agency.
+Their website claims a 50-year history of success in the collections industry.
 The majority of Simon’s clients are in the healthcare industry, and they cite good “bedside manner” in dealing with patient delinquent debts as one of their strengths.
 Recently, aided by advances in technology, Simon’s has expanded into other areas of debt collection, including consumer credit; commercial loans; government municipalities; and membership-based debt collection for record clubs, music clubs, and gyms.

 “The Simon’s Method” uses a four-step process to ensure high recovery rates: file placement; data scrubbing; debtor contact; and remittance to clients.
 Simon’s offers cash rewards to clients who place accounts with them, and all files are uploaded using technology designed for the needs of collection agencies.
 During data scrubbing, trained collectors review files for outdated contact information and other sources of information useful in the collection process; all debtors are contacted within 48 hours of placement; and Simon’s cites as a strength its policy of paying clients monthly rather than at the conclusion of all debt recovery.